When to Book a Wedding Photographer for Wedding: The Best Time

 What questions should I ask a potential wedding photographer?

-It's also important to talk with your photographer about your preferences and comfort level regarding taking photos, including photography style and any concerns you may have.
+It’s also important to talk with your photographer about your preferences and comfort level regarding taking photos, including photography style and any concerns you may have.
+Be sure to discuss your wedding budget with the photographer to ensure their services are a good fit for your financial plan.

 How much is the typical deposit for booking a wedding photographer?